20-21 March 2014

 SESSION SIX: POLICY PANEL

-The session will seek new ideas and insights into the policy process that can better equip governments to pursue innovation policies in support of inclusive growth.
-The session will also discuss conditions for the successful implementation of novel policy approaches.
+The session sought new ideas and insights into the policy process that can better equip governments to pursue innovation policies in support of inclusive growth.
+The session also discussed conditions for the successful implementation of novel policy approaches.
 Chair: R. Narula, University of Reading

 - Dominique Guellec, Head of Division, Directorate for Science, Technology and Industry, OECD

 - Mu Rongping, Director General of the Institute of Policy and Management (IPM), Chinese Academy of Sciences (see the presentation)

 SESSION SEVEN: WRAP-UP